TurboWarp/docs/docs/development/extensions/sandbox.md

 They can, however:

- - Access most webiste APIs, as long as CORS allows
+ - Access most public APIs, as long as [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) allows
- - Access some JavaScript APIs, such as the Gamepad API
+ - Access some JavaScript Web APIs, such as the [Gamepad API](https://developer.mozilla.org/en-US/docs/Web/API/Gamepad_API/Using_the_Gamepad_API)

-Something you may want to be aware of is that the reference scratch-vm from the Scratch Team's sandbox code uses a Worker instead of an iframe.
-Using an iframe instead of a Worker means that your code runs on a third-party origin (improving security) and can access many DOM APIs (improving functionality).
-While this is not important to know for developing extensions for TurboWarp, it may be good to know if you try to port your extensions to another Scratch-based platform that still the Worker sandbox.
+It is worthwhile to note that in other Scratch mods, the extension sandbox may be a `Worker` instead of an `<iframe>`.
+We use an `<iframe>` instead as it is more secure (cross origin vs. same origin) and allows access to more Web APIs.

 And perhaps the biggest limitation of all is that *every* time a block runs, the script will pause for at least 1 frame, regardless of how simple the script is.
 It doesn't matter whether run without screen refresh or turbo mode is enabled.
 It will always wait.